 - Try some premium cool-climate wines at one of the local wineries

-- Drive farther south where you can stroll through the canopy of a mature forest high above the confluence of the Picton and Huon rivers on the Tahune Forest AirWalk.
+- Drive farther south and stroll through the canopy of a mature forest high above the confluence of the Picton and Huon rivers on the Tahune Forest AirWalk.